Milleus/rebecca/README.md

 # Rebecca
 Rebecca gives you access to another user's mac PC.
-Rebecca injects ssh key into the victim's mac PC thus giving remote access.
+Running this script injects ssh key into the victim's mac PC thus giving remote access.

 **_I HIGHLY RECOMMEND GETTING PERMISSION FROM THE USER FIRST_**